pytorch/captum/README.md

 Integrated Gradients and other attribution methods through a Noise Tunnel.
 Noise Tunnel allows to use Smoothgrad/Smoothgrad_sq and Vargrad techniques with gaussian kernels to smoothen the gradients.
-Here is en example how we can use NoseTunnel with Integrated Gradients.
+Here is an example how we can use NoseTunnel with Integrated Gradients.
 ```
 ig = IntegratedGradients(model)
 nt = NoiseTunnel(ig)